 Possible Watch Areas

-Make it a fantastic Friday and take care.
+Make it a sensational Saturday and take care.

 The CPC had predicted an 80% chance that El Nino would manifest by end of May, and that prophecy appears to have been fulfilled.
 What remains to be determined are its ultimate strength and lifespan.
 The most recent Sea Surface Temperature Anomaly chart clearly shows that above normal water temperatures stretch from South America across to the Philippines.
 And El Nino’s arrival is very much apparent in the current pattern change, as if someone had thrown a light switch!